DragnaCarta/Curse-of-Strahd-Reloaded/Act I - Into the Mists/Arc C - Into the Valley.md

 * Rictavio, who is feeding his horse, Drusilla, in **N2f.
 Stable**.

 > [!profile]+ **Profile: Urwin Martikov**
 >
 > **Roleplaying Information**
 > ***Resonance.*** Urwin should inspire amusement with his bad puns and jokes, gratitude for his fatherly counsel and support, and comfort from his compassion and sincerity.
 >
 > ***Emotions.*** Urwin most often feels amused, satisfied, cheerful, thoughtful, concerned, and hopeful.
 >
-> ***Motivations.*** Urwin wants to raise his children well, serve guests with hospitality and skill, and see the people of Barovia freed from Strahd’s tyranny.
+> ***Motivations.*** Urwin wants to raise his children well, serve guests with hospitality and skill, and see the people of Barovia freed from Strahd's tyranny.
 >
 > ***Inspirations.*** When playing Urwin, channel Vander (Arcane), Greg Universe (Steven Universe), and Linda Belcher (Bob's Burgers).
 >
 > **Character Information**
 > ***Persona.*** To the world, Urwin is a kind fatherly figure, family man, and welcoming host with an ever-present twinkle in his eye.
 To those he trusts, Urwin is a cunning spymaster and tactician with fierce hope for the future of Barovia.
-Deep down, Urwin fears for his sons’ futures in a realm ruled by Strahd.
+Deep down, Urwin fears for his sons' futures in a realm ruled by Strahd.
 >
 > ***Morale.*** In a fight, Urwin would immediately attempt to defuse the situation, and attempt to flee if unsuccessful—though not before escorting anyone else out of harm's way.
 >
 > ***Relationships.*** Urwin is the father of Brom and Bray Martikov and the husband of Danika Dorakova.
 He is also the exiled son of Davian Martikov, and the beloved older brother of Adrian, Elvir, and Stefnia Martikov.
-In addition to co-owning the Blue Water Inn, Urwin is the spymaster of the [[Lore of Barovia#Keepers of the Feather|Keepers of the Feather]].
+In addition to co-owning the Blue Water Inn, Urwin is the spymaster of the [[dnd/strahd-reloaded/Chapter 2 - The Land of Barovia/Lore of Barovia#Keepers of the Feather|Keepers of the Feather]].

 > [!profile]+ **Profile: Danika Dorakova**
 >
 > **Roleplaying Information**
-> ***Resonance.*** Danika should inspire amusement with her “straight-man,” good-natured banter with Urwin, gratitude for her hospitality and motherly care, and comfort from her practical, down-to-earth nature and her fierce dedication to her family, home, and guests.
+> ***Resonance.*** Danika should inspire amusement with her "straight-man," good-natured banter with Urwin, gratitude for her hospitality and motherly care, and comfort from her practical, down-to-earth nature and her fierce dedication to her family, home, and guests.
 >
 > ***Emotions.*** Danika most often feels fond, satisfied, congenial, determined, defiant, and affectionate.
 >
 > ***Motivations.*** Danika wants to keep her family safe, run a successful business, and ensure that her children one day see sunlight over Barovia.
 >
 > ***Inspirations.*** When playing Danika, channel Tenzin (Avatar: The Legend of Korra), Bob Belcher (Bob's Burgers), and Garnet (Steven Universe).
 >
 > **Character Information**
 > ***Persona.*** To the world, Danika is a practical, no-nonsense businesswoman with a heart of gold.
 To those she trusts, Danika is a fierce mother with a deep dedication to the Martikov clan.
 Deep down, Danika is grimly prepared to defend those she loves—at any cost necessary.
 >
 > ***Morale.*** In a fight, Danika would swiftly attempt to de-escalate, but would fight to the death to defend her family or her guests.
 >
 > ***Relationships.*** Danika is the mother of Brom and Bray Martikov and the wife of Urwin Martikov.
-In addition to co-owning the Blue Water Inn, Danika is a high-ranking member of the [[Lore of Barovia#Factions#Keepers of the Feather|Keepers of the Feather]].
+In addition to co-owning the Blue Water Inn, Danika is a high-ranking member of the [[dnd/strahd-reloaded/Chapter 2 - The Land of Barovia/Lore of Barovia#Factions#Keepers of the Feather|Keepers of the Feather]].

 ### Entering the Inn
 The taproom is as described in <span class="citation">N2c.
 Taproom (p.
 100)</span>.
 However, add the following text to the end of this area's description: